dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 ### 3 : Create the app

-To do so you can go on the [heroku dashboard](https://dashboard.heroku.com) and create a new app.
+To do so, go on the [heroku dashboard](https://dashboard.heroku.com) and create a new app.
-After doing so memorize the name of your app, you will use it later.
+After doing this memorize the name of the created app, it will be useful later.

 or use the command line like this